cms-opendata-workshop/workshop2024-lesson-docker/episodes/04-apptainer.md

     UserKnownHostsFile /dev/null
 ```

 You can replace * with the name of your cluster.
-For example, the your cluster address might be Computing.Univ.Edu.
+For example, your cluster address might be something like @Computing.Univ.Edu.
 If you do not know what to do, you can put * and it will apply to any remote connection.

 When you log into your cluster, prepend the option -L.